BlueBrain/spack/README.md

 necessary to use precompiled packages (more on this in the next section) and speed up build times.

+*The last step, exporting `SPACK_INSTALL_PREFIX` is required.*
+We recommend you set this in your shell's startup scripts.

 ### Concretization

 Before building a program, one can have a look at all the software that would be required to build it.